harjotbarn99/Voting/README.md

 # Voting
 voting app for Get Seeded

-#### This is not the original getseeded app (the original is private), I made this app in the starting of my summer vacation after my freshman year but later i learned Django during that summer and made a new app bith better backen and frontend
+#### This is not the original getseeded app (the original is private), I made this app in the starting of my summer vacation after my freshman year but later I learned Django during that summer and made a new app with better backend and frontend

 Admin -